π§ Neural Networks

 Solutions:

-has gradient 1 for positive inputs - Proper Weight Initialization: He/Xavier initialization
+- Proper Weight Initialization: He/Xavier initialization

 - Batch Normalization: Normalizes inputs to each layer